EvanBacon/expo-apple-targets/packages/apple-targets/README.md

 ## Using React Native in Targets

 I'm not sure, that's not the purpose of this plugin.
 I built this so I could easily build iOS widgets and other minor targets with SwiftUI.
 I imagine it would be straightforward to use React Native in share, notification, iMessage, Safari, and photo editing extensions, you can build that on top of this plugin if you want.
+Look at the App Clip example for a starting point.

 ## `expo-target.config.json`